bonafideduck/react-highlight-within-textarea/DEVELOPER.md

 Based on [these instructions](https://www.twilio.com/blog/release-custom-react-component-hook-effect-npm-package) and [publish-to-npm action](https://github.com/marketplace/actions/publish-to-npm).

-1. Make sure your code is committed.
+1. Manually update the "version" in package.json.
     ```
     git commit...
     ```
+2. Update CHANGES.md with all significant changes.
-2. Set a new version tag in git
+3. Set a new version tag in git
     ```
-    yarn version
+    yarn version --minor
     ```
-3. Push the new version to git
-    ```
-    git push --follow-tags
-    ```

-Once this tag is pushed to master, it publish-to-npm will automatically do this action.
+4. Commit and push that.
+This will trigger a github action to release.